NDari/gocrunch/mat/README.md

 ```go
 func Col(c int, m [][]float64) []float64
 ```
 Col returns a column of a 2D slice of `float64`.
-Col uses a 1-based index, hence the first column of a 2D slice, m, is `Col(1, m)`.
+Col uses a 0-based index, hence the first column of a 2D slice, m, is `Col(0, m)`.

 This function also allows for negative indexing.
 For example, `Col(-1, m)` is the last column of the 2D slice m, and `Col(-2, m)` is the second to last column of m, and so on.

-Requesting the 0th column is fatal.

 #### func  Concat